OfficeDev/microsoft-teams-apps-contactgrouplookup/README.md

 description: The Contact Group Lookup app helps interact with members of a contact group
 urlFragment: microsoft-teams-app-contactgrouplookup
 ---
+### Note: This is a sample app for Microsoft Teams platform capabilities.
+The code is not actively managed by Microsoft.
+The complete source code is available, which allows you to explore it in detail or fork the code and alter it to meet your specific requirements.
+The source code in this repository may contain links and dependencies to other source code and libraries.
+Developers are advised to validate all dependencies and update and integrate the latest versions as appropriate.
+Deployment and support of apps based on this code will be the responsibility of the developers.
 # Contact Group Lookup App Template

 | [Documentation](https://github.com/OfficeDev/microsoft-teams-app-contactgrouplookup/wiki/Home) | [Deployment guide](https://github.com/OfficeDev/microsoft-teams-app-contactgrouplookup/wiki/Deployment-Guide) | [Architecture](https://github.com/OfficeDev/microsoft-teams-app-contactgrouplookup/wiki/Solution-Overview) |